claus-codes/tutorials/README.md

 ```
 *Sample code*, like the one seen above, is always followed by an explanation and is always *syntax highlighted*.
 This means different things have different colors based on semantic rules.

-JavaScript, like all programming languages, is very strict about syntax, which is the set of rules that govern the structure of a language.
+JavaScript, like all programming languages, is very strict about syntax, which is the *set of rules that govern the structure of a language*.

 ```
 if (condition) {